Ralim/IronOS/README.md

 - press `+/A` button to open submenu;
 - press `+/A` button to toggle/enable _Bluetooth_ feature;
 - press `-/B` **and hold it** for just more than five seconds to exit from the _Settings_ menu.

+[^ble]:
+    This is related only to situations when a user restores default settings using menu, or when _IronOS_ update is taking place on a new device or on a device with a previous firmware version.

 ## Translations